avcoder/unit07-lesson01/slides.md

 transition: slide-left
 ---

+# Exercise
+5 min

+1. Use [excalidraw](https://excalidraw.com/) to draw a simple diagram of the architecture of our Express/MongoDB/EJS app
+2. Now draw a 2nd diagram of the architecture of an Express (JSON API)/MongoDB/React app
+3. Once done, click "Share" > Export to Link > Copy link, then paste it in chat for all to see

+---
+transition: slide-left
+---

 # Architecture

 - Exercise: Draw a diagram on excalidraw showing how your local Express/React app is architected